tusharpandey13/loop_poll_api/README.md

 In my tests, generation of 1 report of poll data of 7 days took ~3minutes on my macbook.
 This time can be further reduced by using parallel pandas features.

+> NOTE: the ipynb file is present in the sample_data directory

 ## API
 /echo/{message}: Returns the input string.